Akshatjain1999/Effectiveness-Of-Drugs/README.md

 So, I used the STD Drugs Data set which is available online.
 You can Download the data set from the link <a href="https://he-s3.s3.amazonaws.com/media/hackathon/hackerearth-machine-learning-challenge-std-drug-effectiveness/effectiveness-of-std-drugs-cc3e4cc9/916e0d48-7-dataset.zip?Signature=lK7G2c0xMrLZsxNt0J%2BMOAhttfg%3D&Expires=1588045867&AWSAccessKeyId=AKIA6I2ISGOYH7WWS3G5">Click Here</a>

+Here is the link for my Medium Article on the same where I have Disscused in brief about my findings. <a href="https://medium.com/@akshatjain622/effectiveness-of-std-drugs-915e5dd0527c">Click Here</a>

 ## Run
 In a terminal or command window, navigate to the top-level project directory Write_BlogPost/ (that contains this README) and run one of the following commands:</br>